Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Discussion: What Next?

 \section{Discussion: What Next?}

 Building on the challenges outlined in Section \ref{sec:challenges}, it is evident that while MLLMs hold great promise in advancing scientific reasoning, targeted solutions must be developed to address the limitations.
-In this section, we explore eight key perspectives for improving MLLMs in scientific reasoning tasks, as illustrated in Figure \ref{fig:future_directions}.
+Thus, we explore eight key perspectives for improving MLLMs in scientific reasoning (Figure \ref{fig:future_directions}).

 \textbf{The Necessity of Unified Scientific MLLMs.} Although many domain-specific models have achieved remarkable performance in specialized scientific fields, exploring unified scientific MLLMs remains a critical pursuit \cite{taylor2022galactica}.
 Domain-specific models are optimized for particular areas (summary of scientific MLLMs can be seen in Appendix \ref{app:multimodal_scillm}), but they often lack the ability to integrate knowledge across disciplines \cite{wang2023survey,shi2024continual}.
-In contrast, a unified MLLM could facilitate interdisciplinary reasoning, leveraging connections between fields to tackle complex problems that require holistic understanding, such as climate change modeling \cite{nguyen2023climax} or biomedical research \cite{wang2023pre}.
+In contrast, a unified MLLM could facilitate interdisciplinary reasoning, leveraging connections between fields to tackle complex problems that require holistic understanding, \textit{e.g.,} climate change modeling \cite{nguyen2023climax} or biomedical research \cite{wang2023pre}.

 For example, a unified scientific MLLM could simultaneously analyze chemical reaction pathways and their biological implications, enabling breakthroughs in drug discovery \cite{oniani2024emerging,guan2024drug}.
-Similarly, it could integrate physics-based simulations with mathematical optimization to design more efficient renewable energy systems \cite{gao2024physically,xu2024survey}.
+Similarly, it could integrate physics-based simulations with mathematical optimization to design more efficient renewable energy systems \cite{gao2024physically}.